English as an Additional Language (EAL)

 At Houlton, these students’ distinctive needs are regularly assessed and provision considered when it comes to assessments and preparation for formal examinations.
 EAL learners needs will be considered and they may be entitled to additional support when preparing for exams, particularly with examination technique, style and vocabulary.
 Some pupils may be entitled to access arrangements, such as a dictionary or extra time.

 Our inclusion team base the principles of our work with pupils who have English as an Additional Language on best practice from NALDIC, the national subject association for EAL.
-This essential professional knowledge and understanding has most clearly been identified in the document below: The Distinctiveness of English as an Additional Language: a cross-curriculum discipline (South,1999)
+This essential professional knowledge and understanding has most clearly been

-This is directly concerned with what teachers of pupils with EAL need to know in order to carry out effective classroom work and is the basis for Houlton School’s approach, which is available in full within the policy below.
+This is directly concerned with what teachers of pupils with EAL need to know in order to carry out effective classroom work and is the basis for Houlton School’s approach, which is available in full within the policy here.